 Human Rights Commission

 The Commission has fourteen members, each appointed by City Council.
-Nine members are "at large"; the remaining five each represent the Commission on Aging, the Economics Opportunities Commission, the Commission on Persons with Disabilities, and the Commission for Women and the Landlord Tenant Relations Board.
+Nine members are "at large"; the remaining five represent the Commission on Aging, the Economic Opportunities Commission, the Commission on Persons with Disabilities, the Commission for Women, and the Landlord Tenant Relations Board.

-The Commission meets at 7 p.m. on the third Tuesday of every month, in City Hall, Room 2000.
+The Commission meets at 7 p.m. on the third Tuesday of every month, in City Hall, the Chet and Sabra Avery Room 2000, or virtually.
 The meetings are open to the community, and citizens are encouraged to attend.

-For further information about the responsibilities of this board or commission, or to apply to serve on this board or commission, contact Jackie Henderson or Lora Love in the City Clerk's Office at 703 746-4550.
-Click here for board and commission vacancies.
+For further information about the responsibilities of this board or commission, or to apply to serve on this board or commission, contact the City Clerk's Office at 703.746.4550.